 The advantage of cabeceo over a verbal invitation is that it allows women to participate in the partner selection process and puts them in an advantageous position.
 For tango to be a satisfying experience for a woman, she needs a partner matching her in skills and musicality.
 To find such a partner, she cannot sit there waiting.
 She has to actively search for him, and she has to select among all men, not just a few who come to her table.
 An Argentine woman does not sit there waiting for a man to come.
 She takes initiative in the process by willingly showing her desire to dance with the man of her choice.
 In that way she invites him to cabeceo her, and prevents herself from being bothered by those whom she doesn’t want to dance with.

 For men, cabeceo is also a convenient way to invite a woman.
-To ask a woman verbally, a man needs to walk across the room to where she is.
+To ask a woman verbally, the man needs to walk across the room to where she is.
 If the woman rejects him, he not only has to swallow the embarrassment, but also has to walk all the way back to his seat.
 By then other prospective partners may all be taken, and he may have to wait till the tanda ends for the next opportunity.
 Whereas using cabeceo he can quickly and remotely find the woman willing to dance with him without risking being rejected by someone in front of her friends.

 For cabeceo to work, women must participate in the process.
 If women do not actively search for a partner, then men cannot cabeceo them even if they want to.
 But for women to be active, tango must be an intimate experience so personal to them that they don’t want to do it with anyone other than the men of their choice, just like they don’t want to sleep with anyone other than those they love.
 The reason cabeceo doesn’t work in the US is that our tango hasn’t yet reached that level.
 Most women here are new to tango and they are not able to dance tango in a deeply personal way.
 They dance in an open dance hold with no bodily contact with the man.
 They do not surrender themselves and intimately engage themselves with the man in the dance.
 They sit there chatting with each other and pay no attention to the men who are watching them.
 They are too afraid of staring at men, and they do not know how to respond to a cabeceo (See Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy).
 As a result, they can only wait passively for men to come, and accept any verbal invitation.